firebus/cranburgers/Readme.md

   - Not yet
 - Support meta-metalikes
   - Not yet
-- Greasemonky and other plugins
+- Greasemonky and other persistent plugins
   - Not yet
 - Un-metalike
   - Not yet